featurecat/go-dataset/README.md

 - building a database of Go openings
 - designing AIs that play with human style at a specific level

 The download process took a few hours.
 The entire Fox Go dataset is much larger, but I couldn't manage to download everything in the few hours.
 Open the archives with [7-zip](http://www.7-zip.org/).
 Make sure to use the Extract button instead of drag and drop.
-The total repository size is 10.6 GB.
+The total repository size is 10.6 GB (compressed).
 Archives of a specific rank may also be downloaded individually through the github web interface.

     Pro:	10,349 games
     9d:	166,184 games